ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 2. **Unified Repository:** Artifacts are files stored in your project directory for unified source, and managed by any standard IDE
 3. **Shared Dev Server:** the API Logic Server serves the API, the Admin App, and the Ontimize App.
 This simplfies development

-> It should be possible for users with limited Python, Flask, SQLAlchemy, JavaScipt technology (`npm` build, etc), or Ontimize knowledge to <br>1.
+> It should be possible for users with limited Python, Flask, SQLAlchemy, JavaScript technology (`npm` build, etc), or Ontimize knowledge to <br>1.
 Create a backend API<br>2.
 Declare rules for multi-table derivations and constraints<br>3.
 Create a front office Ontimize app, and<br>4.
-Make significant customizations
+Make HTML UX page customizations

 As you can see below, you are no longer limited to simple master/detail screens, as illustrated by the *nested grid* example below which nests an Item grid within an Order grid: